Fishing Rules

 Bag limits

 8. The Environment Agency set bag limits for grayling (2 fish per day) and trout (6 fish per day).
-The Association do not wish to impose bag limits on Sea Trout or Salmon but strongly encourage catch and release.
-All members and guests are requested to ask themselves the following question:
+No member or guest shall kill any salmon.
+No member or guest shall kill any seatrout over 60cm in length (measured from the tip of its snout to the centre of its tail).
+The Association imposes a bag limit on Sea Trout of four sea trout per year per member and his/her guests (ie 4 in total across the member and all of that member’s guests) and strongly encourages catch and release.
+All members and guests are requested to ask themselves the following question when considering taking a sea trout:

 “Do I need to kill this fish?”